 Ms. Yashar received her Bachelor of Arts degree, summa cum laude, from the University of California, Los Angeles.
 Ms. Yashar received her Juris Doctor degree from Harvard Law School, where she worked as an Editor for both the Negotiation Law Review and the Harvard Law Record.

-Ms. Yashar has been selected for inclusion in the 2013 and 2014 Southern California Rising Stars list and has been selected to the 2013 list of Top Women Attorneys – Southern California’s Outstanding Young Women Lawyers by American Registry.
+Ms. Yashar has been selected for inclusion in the 2013 and 2014 Southern California Rising Stars list and has been selected to the 2013 list of Top Women Attorneys – Southern California’s Outstanding Young Women Lawyers.